ironblocks/detection-sdk/src/detection/README.md

    }
    ```

+2. Test your detector following the [guide](../../tests/unit-tests/detection/detectors/README.md).

-2. The `Ironblocks` team will provide you with a `unique-id` for the new detector, e.g.:
+3. The `Ironblocks` team will provide you with a `unique-id` for the new detector, e.g.:
    ```bash
    "ib-1-12345"
    ```

-3. Add the detector to the [detectors factory](./factory.ts):
+4. Add the detector to the [detectors factory](./factory.ts):
    ```js
    // Import your detector here
    import ExampleDetector from "./detectors/example-detector";